Athens travel tips

 The Parthenon is a tourist attraction visited by more than a million people each year, meaning you must share its splendour with an average 3,000 other tourists on any day you visit.

-In other words, expect a queue.
+In other words, expect a queue of tourists.

-A less crowded alternative on the north-east slope of the Acropolis is the ancient Agora marketplace complex, which dates back to the 6th Century BC and boasts monuments such as the 500BC Doric temple Hephaistion, the nearby 200BC Stoa of Attalos, the Sanctuary of Zeus and Hadrian's Arch.
+A less crowded alternative on the north-east slope of the Acropolis is the ancient Agora marketplace complex which dates back to the 6th century BC and boasts monuments such as the 500BC Doric temple Hephaistion, the nearby 200BC Stoa of Attalos, the Sanctuary of Zeus and Hadrian’s Arch.

-Other sites worth visiting on the lower levels of the Acropolis are the Odium of Herodes, a steep-sloped amphitheatre with a capacity for 5,000, and the Theatre of Dionysos, the first stone theatre ever built and the home of Greek tragedy with capacity for up to 17,000 people.
+During your Athens holiday travel, other sites worth visiting on the lower levels of the Acropolis are the Odium of Herodes, a steep-sloped amphitheatre with a capacity for 5,000, and the Theatre of Dionysos, the first stone theatre ever built and the home of Greek tragedy with capacity for up to 17,000 people.

 Athens, which is the oldest inhabited city on earth, began as a small fortified village around 3000 BC and was originally called Kekropia.